twibiral/obsidian-execute-code/README.md

 <details>
 <summary>Powershell</summary>

-- Requirements: Set the path to your preferred shell in the settings.
-Default is Powershell.
-(Only on Windows)
+- Requirements: Used to execute shell commands on Windows.
+Default is Powershell but can be set to your preferred shell in the settings.

 ```powershell
 echo "Hello World!"